bbc/gel/src/components/info-panel.md

 }
 ```

-The width is trumped by a `max-width` where overflow (and the panel being obscured) would otherwise be an issue.
+The width is overridden by a `max-width` where overflow (and the panel being obscured) would otherwise be an issue.
 This is hard-coded at `80vw`, with `20vw` subtracted to help address padding that might apply to the document's left and right sides.

 ```css